 5. Pedigree Small Dog Complete Nutrition Dry Food

-- Small kibble pieces: Easy for small dogs to chew
+- Small kibble size makes eating easier for small mouths

-- 36 vitamins, minerals, and amino acids: Supports vitality
+- 36 vitamins, minerals, and amino acids support vitality and health

-- Omega 6 & zinc: Promotes healthy skin and coat
+- Omega 6 and Zinc help maintain skin and coat condition

 - Supports skin and coat